Access to Journeys is restricted to those participating in the closed beta. Additional customers will not be added to this beta.

 You must have an entry block to determine how and when users enter your journey.
 You can configure entry criteria based on an event.
 Users can only enter a journey once.

-When you copy a message to a journey its contents are duplicated into a new message.
+When you copy a message to a journey the message contents are duplicated into a new message.
+Targeting criteria are not duplicated into the journey.
 Changes are limited to the copied journey, and do not impact the original message.

 Add a cohort filter to split the path of your journey into users that are in and out of the selected cohort.
 For more information about cohorts see this article.